-10-9B-16-5: LOT FRONTAGE:
+10-9B-13-6: LOT FRONTAGE:

-- A. Frontage along a city street shall be a minimum of one hundred fifty feet (150') - B. Each lot shall abut upon and have direct access to a city street. - C. The distance of said abutting side shall be not less than the minimum width requirement of the zone, except that the length of the abutting side may be reduced to not less than sixty feet (60') when the lot fronts upon a cul-de-sac or curve in a designated city street and the lot lines radiate in such a manner that the width of the lot will meet or exceed the minimum lot width requirements as determined in accordance with city code.
+- A. Frontage along a city street shall be a minimum of one hundred twenty feet (120') - B. Each lot shall abut upon and have direct access to a city street. - C. The distance of said abutting side shall be not less than the minimum width requirement of the zone, except that the length of the abutting side may be reduced to not less than sixty feet (60') when the lot fronts upon a cul-de-sac or curve in a designated city street and the lot lines radiate in such a manner that the width of the lot will meet or exceed the minimum lot width requirements as determined in accordance with city code.

-10-9B-16-6: FRONT SETBACK:
+10-9B-13-7: FRONT SETBACK:

-All dwellings and other main buildings shall be set back not less than 50 from the front lot line which abuts on any existing or proposed public street right of way.
+All dwellings and other main buildings shall be set back not less than thirty (30') feet from the front lot line which abuts on any existing or proposed public street right of way.

-10-9B-16-7: FRONT SETBACK EXCEPTION:
+10-9B-13-8: FRONT SETBACK EXCEPTION:

 The planning commission can recommend and city council approve an adjustment to the front setback of not less than thirty feet (30') from the front lot line abutting a street if it is demonstrated that by doing so sensitive areas such as steep slopes, ridgelines, drainage areas, or wildlife corridors would be preserved.
-A forty five foot (45') clear view at the corner of a road intersection is still required.
+A forty-five foot (45') clear view at the corner of a road intersection is still required.
 Exception must be defined on the final plat.

-10-9B-16-8: SIDE SETBACK:
+10-9B-13-9: SIDE SETBACK:

-All dwellings and other main buildings, including any attached garage or similar structure, shall have side setbacks of thirty feet (30') or greater from any side property line.
+All dwellings and other main buildings, including any attached garage or similar structure, shall have side setbacks of twenty feet (20') or greater from any side property line.

-10-9B-16-9: REAR SETBACK:
+10-9B-13-10: REAR SETBACK: